 MTH 4301 Modern Abstract Algebra (3-0).
-Basic properties of the integers, groups, sets and mappings, rings, integral domains and fields.
-Prerequisite: MTH 3304.
+Congruence classes, group theory and its applications to number theory and geometry, introduction to rings, integral domains, and fields.
+Prerequisite: MATH 2318 and MATH 3301/MTH 3301 or permission of instructor.
+Equivalent courses: MTH 4301